 Welcome.
 This is my personal website and blog.
-I write on just about any topic, but if I had to pick one or two specific subject areas, I will go with Technology and Lifestyle.
+I write on many different topics, but if I had to pick one or two specific subject areas, I will go with Technology and Lifestyle.
 Still, there are many times that I rant about other things.
 This is my personal blog after all, and I get to write anything I want.

 I published my first blog post on 3rd April 2007, so that’ll be when I consider this blog site to be created.
 But I’ve been publishing on the Internet far prior to that.
 This blog is an evolution of my “personal homepage”, which I had setup 10 years prior to that in 1997.

 I created a Facebook page (https://www.facebook.com/zitseng.com) for this site on 4th March 2012.
 There’s some integration with Facebook.
 All posts on my blog are automatically cross-posted to the Facebook page.
 Please help “like” the Facebook page!

 “A Singaporean’s blog on technology, lifestyle, and the occasional rant on all things Singapore.”

 “This is a Singaporean’s blog on technology, gadgets, lifestyle, family, and occasional rants on all things Singapore.”

 “ZitSeng.com is a Singaporean’s blog on technology, gadgets, lifestyle, family, and occasional rants on all things Singapore.
 Blog owner, Zit Seng, works as an IT Architect at his day job, and sometimes posts on topics related to his diverse professional work.
 Zit Seng also writes product reviews, tutorials, and guides.
 This blog is a treasure trove of useful information harvested from his personal experiences.”

 A Bit of History